greyhill/linesgodown/README.md

 ## usage

-There are currently two function, `plot` and `autocolor`.
+There are currently two functions, `plot` and `autocolor`.
 The functions are reasonably well documented, here's an example use:

 ```